-Hi creative mamas!
+Hi Creative Mama!
 I want to share with you this really cool craft activity for kids.
-I will show you how to dye wool with food coloring but also I will show you other ways in which you can apply this technique for fabric and paper.
+I will show you how to dye yarn with food coloring but also I will show you other ways in which you can apply this technique for fabric and paper.

 I have been looking for a quick, easy and cheap way to have some fun with my daughter creating fun colors that we could use to quickly dye wool yarn to make our own pom poms and wool fabric to make fabric collage books.

-How to dye wool yarn with food coloring: Tutorial
+How to dye yarn with food coloring Tutorial

 - Food coloring of your choice (It’s fun to choose the three primary colors or three secondary colors)